Skip to main content

 Q&A: Behavioral Health Care Managers in Rural Primary Care Practices

-George Nasra, M.D., M.B.A., is professor of clinical psychiatry at the University of Rochester Medical Center, where he serves as chief of the Division of Collaborative Care and Wellness.
+George Nasra, MD, MBA, is professor of clinical psychiatry at the University of Rochester Medical Center, where he serves as chief of the Division of Collaborative Care and Wellness.

 Q: Dr. Nasra, what needs were you trying to address and what were your goals when developing this approach for rural primary care practices?